Rolls-Royce Limited: Rolls-Royce Twenty

 After the First World War, Rolls-Royce successfully avoided attempts to encourage British car manufacturers to merge.
 Faced with falling sales of the 40/50 Silver Ghost in short-lived but deep postwar slumps Rolls-Royce introduced the smaller, affordable Twenty in 1922, effectively ending the one-model policy followed since 1908.

+Death of Claude Johnson

+Claude Johnson died on 12 April 1926 and was replaced as managing director by his brother Basil.

+Basil Johnson resigned as managing director, on 31 January 1929 and was replaced as managing director by existing general manager Arthur Sidgreaves, who was also made director.
+At the same time general works manager Arthur Wormald, was also made a director.
+W. M. Cowan, who was London general manager, has become general manager of the company.
+Len W. Cox, who has been with the company since 1905, was appointed sales manager.

 Rolls-Royce Phantom

 The new 40/50 hp Phantom replaced the Silver Ghost in 1925.
 The Phantom III, introduced in 1936, was the last large pre-war model.
 A strictly limited production of Phantoms for heads of state recommenced in 1950 and continued until the Phantom VI ended production in the late 1980s.

 Bentley and Rolls-Royce

 In 1931, Rolls-Royce acquired Bentley, the small sports/racing car maker and potential rival, after the latter's finances failed to weather the onset of the Great Depression.
 Rolls-Royce stopped production of the new Bentley 8 Litre, which was threatening sales of their current Phantom, disposed of remaining Bentley assets and using just the Bentley name and its repute.